cobwebos/docs/articles/spatial-anchors/how-tos/create-locate-anchors-cpp-ndk.md

     }
     ArHitResult* ar_hit = nullptr;
     ArHitResult_create(ar_session_, &ar_hit);
-    // The hitTest method sorts the resulting list by distance from the camera, increasing
+    // The hitTest method sorts the resulting list by increasing distance from the camera
     // The first hit result will usually be the most relevant when responding to user input ArHitResultList_getItem(ar_session_, hit_result_list, 0, ar_hit);
     if (ArHitResult_acquireNewAnchor(ar_session_, ar_hit, &localAnchor) != AR_SUCCESS) return;